Tunisia's ruling Islamist party, opposition start crisis talks

 Ennahda won 40 percent of the seats in Tunisia's first post-Ben Ali vote to elect the assembly, and it has shared power in a coalition with two smaller secular parties as part of an initial transitional agreement.

-During its term in power its popularity has slipped, Tunisians say, with many blaming the government for failing to create jobs and keep living costs under control.
+During its term in power its popularity has slipped, Tunisians say, with many blaming its government for failing to create jobs and keep living costs under control.

 But the Islamist party, whose leaders spent years in exile or in prison under Ben Ali, is still the most well-organised political movement in Tunisia.
 Its main rival is Nida Tounes whose ranks include former Ben Ali officials.

-(Reporting by Tarek Amara; writing by Patrick Markey; editing by Barry Moody)
+(Reporting by Tarek Amara; writing by Patrick Markey; editing by Barry Moody, Ron Askew)